luschool/oopsslackersluschool/oopsslackersweek1individual.md

 ### Goals Going Forward -

-**DISCLAIMER** This is a basic outline of what I blieve the next steps are.
+**DISCLAIMER** This is a basic outline of what I believe the next steps are.
 Not going into full detail since its just to show broad goals for the near future.
 I'm using question marks to note my uncertainty because there's a high chance parts are incorrect.
 This is more of a way for me to visualize what all is required to help me focus my research and find answers to all the questions I have.